Secondary Master's in Machine Learning

 - Test scores (GRE and TOEFL) from your prior CMU application, if applicable.
 These can usually be obtained from your home department if you no longer have a copy.

-- Nomination from PhD advisor or immediate supervisor, sent directly to the Program Coordinator
+- Approval from PhD advisor or immediate supervisor, sent directly to the Program Coordinator

 The Statement of Purpose should include: